joao-oak/Database-Grades/README.md

 - Scatter plot with relation between gpa and average grades for each student with a linear regression.

 ---
+**Future work:**

+For the future work we believe that some of the following improvements can be made:
+- Calculated field email;
+- Creation of indexes;
+- Cardinality issue follow-up if needed;
+- Assure that a we can not insert in the databases, exam that are not related to a specific course.
+For that a list of the related exam for each course should be provided.

 **Contribution of each student in the project:**

 The contribution of each student in the project in presented in a range from 0 to 100% representing the effort that each one made: